Lamine N'Diaye

-Lamine N'Diaye (born 18 October 1956) is a Senegalese football coach and former player who is the manager of Guinean club Horoya AC.
+Lamine N'Diaye (born 18 October 1956) is a Senegalese football coach and former player who is the manager of Algerian club USM Alger.

 Playing career

 Born in Thiès, N'Diaye played as a midfielder for US Rail, SC Orange, Cannes and Mulhouse, and also represented the Senegalese national side at international level.

 Coaching career

 N'Diaye briefly managed Mulhouse in 1998.
 N'Diaye later managed Cameroonian club side Coton Sport from 2003 to 2006.
 N'Diaye became coach of the Senegal national team in January 2008, following the resignation of Henryk Kasperczak.
 He was fired from his position as manager in October 2008.
 N'Diaye was appointed manager of Moroccan side Maghreb Fez in December 2008, before becoming manager of TP Mazembe in September 2010.
 He became technical director of TP Mazembe in May 2013.
-In December 2014 he became technical director of AC Léopards.
-By July 2018 he was manager of Sudanese club Al-Hilal.
-In November 2019 he became manager of Guinean club Horoya AC.
+In December 2014, he was appointed manager of AC Léopards.
+By July 2018, he was manager of Sudanese club Al-Hilal.
+In November 2019, he became manager of Guinean club Horoya AC.
+He returned to TP Mazembe in 2023, winning the league title in 2023–24 and reaching the semi-final of the CAF Champions League, before departing in January 2026.